Opportunities at MASW

 2017 EXCELLENCE THROUGH EDUCATION AWARDS

 Winners receive tuition to their class of choice (value of $775) and hotel expenses ($225 allowance), for a total winning value of $1,000.
 There will be two Honorable Mention Awards that will receive a $200 credit toward the class of their choice.
 Three categories are available: Professional, Amateur and Women Only.

 All types of woodworking projects are eligible: chairs, furniture, turning, carving, sculpture, scroll saw work, veneered projects, musical instruments, toys, etc. You may enter up to three pieces of work, with two additional detailed photos of each piece.
 Entries will be judged on craftsmanship, design, and the detailed description of the piece.
 Designs do not have to be original to win.
 ANY ENTRIES THAT HAVE WON PREVIOUS AWARDS WILL NOT BE ACCEPTED.

-To download rules and scholar ship application, please right click on "Scholarship Application" below and click "Save Target As".
+To download rules and scholar ship application, please right click on "Scholarship Application" below and choose to save it to your device.

 •• Scholarships are good only at MASW and must be used the year that they are awarded.
 Scholarship winners will be allowed in the class of their choice as long as the class is not sold out.
 Winners should select several class choices.
 Failure to abide by any of the rules will result in automatic disqualification.